2104394/CS220-AU-portfolio/README.md

   * add in the images of the vr map
 * do further work on the website
   * list prevoius expeirnaces / interactions with internet / education
+  * add an intro at the beginning of website detialing who i am briefly
 <br>